ansible/ansible/docs/docsite/rst/user_guide/playbooks_intro.rst

             name: apache
             state: restarted

 Avoid using variables in handler names.
 Since handler names are templated early on, all variables may not be available, resulting in play failure.
+If a handler name does contain a variable, changing that variables mid-play **will not** result in newly created handler.

-It is possible to use variables in handler task parameters.
-For example, if the name of a service varies slightly by distribution, the service name can be set using ``include_vars`` (or any place where variables can be set).
+It is possible to use variables in handler *task parameters*.
+For example, if the name of a service varies slightly by distribution, the service name can be set using ``include_vars``.

 Here is an example using ``include_vars``:

   .. code-block:: yaml+jinja

     tasks:
-      - name: Set variables based on distribution
+      - name: Set host variables based on distribution
         include_vars: "{{ ansible_facts.distribution }}.yml"

     handlers: